 The ICMJE does not advocate one particular registry, but its member journals will require authors to register their trial in a registry that meets several criteria.
 The registry must be accessible to the public at no charge.
 It must be open to all prospective registrants and managed by a not-for-profit organization.
 There must be a mechanism to ensure the validity of the registration data, and the registry should be electronically searchable.
-An acceptable registry must include at minimum the following information: a unique identifying number, a statement of the intervention (or interventions) and comparison (or comparisons) studied, a statement of the study hypothesis, definitions of the primary and secondary outcome measures, eligibility criteria, key trial dates (registration date, anticipated or actual start date, anticipated or actual date of last follow-up, planned or actual date of closure to data entry, and date trial data considered complete), target number of subjects, funding source, and contact information for the principal investigator.
+An acceptable registry must include at minimum the data elements in the following table.
+Trial registration with missing fields or fields that contain uninformative terminology is inadequate.